 Going on my second year of Real Estate, my friend, Claudia Tejeda, and I decided to open up our own brokerage, Tejeda Real Estate.
 Claudia had been a Realtor for ten plus years, so her knowledge along with my drive gave us great foundations to embark on this project.
 In my third year of Real Estate I founded my own team within the brokerage, The Macabi Group.
 Currently composed of four agents, The Macabi Group has mastered the field of investment properties, diligently researching hundreds of properties for sale and only selecting ones with high return on investments.
 Although the luxury market is the backbone of my clientele, I welcome all types of clients and emphasize developing lasting relationships, resulting in repeat referral business.
 I feel extremely fortunate to wake up every day loving what I do and being able to mentor and inspire others to follow in my footsteps.
 Although I have managed to accomplish a great deal of success, I am still a work in progress.

 I know this is not an easy job.
 What drives you?

-Is there a particular person who you are grateful towards who helped get you to where you are?
-What lesson did you learn from them?
+Is there a particular person you are grateful for that has helped you get to where you are today?
+What lessons did you learn from them?